ese5180/fp-f24-report-website-t07-you-penn-engine-ears/README.md

 1. Project Timeline:

+The pivot from the initial idea required more attention from the group to focus on the change in technology.
+Many tasks were pushed off relating to Memfault and the LoRa module.
+Parts did not arrive on the expected timeline due to orders from Detkin falling behind so the time to work with the nRF 7002 DK and the ZED-F9P was less than expected.

 2. Full Memfault Integration:

+The full Memfault integration was not achieved because of misunderstandings with using the Memfault metrics feature.
+Core dumps were achieved and an event was triggered but not reported to the Memfault graphs.
+Setup was done within the methodology of the code for Memfault integration to implement code for tracking metrics.

 3. Full RTCM data for RTK Lock:

+The RTCM data for RTK lock is transmitted out of the nRF 7002 DK but it is not recognized by the ZED-F9P.
+This is likely due to a message formatting issue with how the RTCM data is packaged.
+Attempts were made to try and identify the message structure based off of a Sparkfun guide but were not fully formatted correctly for the demo.

 ## 5. Improving Workflow
 If you had to do it again, how might you change your development approach given the finite time and money resources?